smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 If you would like to keep them separate, you should run the other targets (``run-server`` and ``run-app``).
 Using the method of your choice, launch the server and the application.

+Launch your browser and open http://localhost:3000.
+You should see the coffee shop web application.
+Try ordering a coffee.
+When interacting with this application, you should see logs for both the client and server.
 While this application is simple, it shows how to integrate a smithy-generated client with an application running in the browser.
+You may stop the application in the terminal and close the browser.

 Making a change (optional)
 ==========================